czbiohub/sc2-ngs-analysis/README.md

 ## Credits

-czbiohub/sc2-ngs-analysis was originally written by Samantha Hao, Jack Kamm.
+czbiohub/sc2-ngs-analysis was originally written by Samantha Hao and Jack Kamm.

 ## Contributions and Support